ismayc/ismayc.github.io/teaching/README.md

 - [ ] Write a list of analogies for concepts, heuristics for best practices, and any other non-technical explanations of things that may be helpful to students _(minimum of two)_.

+- R packages as toolboxes: Explain R packages as toolboxes containing a set of specialized tools (functions) that can be used to perform specific tasks.
+Just like a carpenter's toolbox, R packages help users complete tasks more efficiently by providing pre-built functions.
+- Namespace as a phonebook: Describe the namespace as a phonebook that lists the names (functions and objects) and their contact information (package locations).
+This helps learners understand how namespaces prevent naming conflicts and control the scope of functions and objects.
+- DESCRIPTION file as a movie poster: Compare the DESCRIPTION file to a movie poster that provides essential information about a film, such as the title, director, cast, and release date.
+This analogy demonstrates the importance of the DESCRIPTION file in providing metadata about the R package.
+- Unit testing as quality control in manufacturing: Explain unit testing as quality control checks in a manufacturing process, ensuring each component works correctly before being assembled into the final product.
+This highlights the importance of testing individual functions for reliability and accuracy.
+- Continuous Integration as a conveyor belt: Describe Continuous Integration (CI) as a conveyor belt in a factory, where each code change is like a new product being added to the belt.
+As the products move down the line, they are tested and built automatically to ensure that they integrate seamlessly into the final product.
+- R Objects as containers: Explain R objects as containers that hold data of different shapes and sizes.
+For example, a vector can be a small box holding a single row of data, while a data frame is like a large container with multiple rows and columns.

 >Example from a course on forecasting product demand.
 This analogy is likely intuitive to most people.
 >
 >Signal and noise - It's like trying to hear someone across a crowded room.
 Remove the noise, and you can easily understand what they are telling you.